learn-co-curriculum/key-for-min-value/README.md

 **A Few Restrictions:**
 We want you to build this on your own.
 Some of the following methods are helpful but off limits for this exercise.
-We're going to learn more about them in the next lesson: ince some Ruby methods will help you find the solution very easily, the following methods are forbidden:
+We're going to learn more about them in the next lesson: since some Ruby methods will help you find the solution very easily, the following methods are forbidden:

 * `#keys`
 * `#values`